FRANÇAIS

 Impact of varying blower opening degrees on indoor environment and thermal comfort

-Shi, Shengqiang, Merabtine, Abdelatif, Bennacer, Rachid et Kauffmann, Julien.
+Shi, Shengqiang, Merabtine, Abdelatif, Bennacer, Rachid and Kauffmann, Julien.
 2024. « Impact of varying blower opening degrees on indoor environment and thermal comfort ».
 Fluid Dynamics and Materials Processing, vol. 20, nº 8. pp. 1703-1716.

 Compte des citations dans Scopus : 1.